 Performance Data and Power Gains

-While the test data discussed in the previous section didn't directly measure horsepower, improvements in fuel economy often correlate with more efficient combustion and thus more power.
-Many truck owners report feeling a noticeable increase in engine responsiveness and acceleration after performing an EGR delete.
+While the test data discussed in the previous section didn't directly measure horsepower, improvements in fuel economy often correlate with more efficient combustion and, thus, more power.
+Many truck owners report a noticeable increase in engine responsiveness and acceleration after performing an EGR delete.

 EGR Deletion and Power Delivery:

-By improving combustion efficiency, the engine can produce more power without increasing fuel consumption.
+The engine can produce more power by improving combustion efficiency without increasing fuel consumption.
 This is especially noticeable when the vehicle is under load, such as during towing or high-speed driving.

 Other Impacts and Considerations of EGR Deletion